mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 a good mercenary unit to survive, so they hire out to the private sector.
-A corporation that needs a shipment to get through an area safely might hire a few mercenaries to serve as its escort, with other less savoury duties falling upon their shoulders from time to time.
+A corporation that needs a shipment to get through an area safely might hire a few mercenaries to serve as its escort, with other less savory duties falling upon their shoulders from time to time.

 #### MILITARY MECHANISED ROUTING POINT